mtdg-wagner/goldhammer-herzfeld-elements/README.md

 ![HSE Fig 3](https://github.com/mtdg-wagner/goldhammer-herzfeld-elements/blob/master/RV_groups.png "Metallization of chemical elements")

-Here is a comparison from one cross-validation run using machine learning with 21 chemical features.
+Using 21 chemical descriptors from the [Magpie feature set](https://www.nature.com/articles/npjcompumats201628), we train a machine learning model to also perform this classification.
+Here is a comparison from one cross-validation run.
 ![HSE Fig 3](https://github.com/mtdg-wagner/goldhammer-herzfeld-elements/blob/master/ML_classification.png "Machine learning classification")

 # Files